-Today they make one Cabernet Sauvignon, a wine from their estate Moose Valley Vineyard.
+Today they make two Cabernet Sauvignons including a wine from their estate Moose Valley Vineyard.
 The D.R.
 Stephens Moose Valley Vineyard is aged predominately in new French oak and does go through fining or filtration.
 All grapes are harvested by hand, de-stemmed and then re-sorted ensuring that only the ripest berries remain.
 These berries are then fermented on the skins before pressing.

 Their wines are well placed within the Napa area, usually found at the higher end restaurants and resorts including Auberge du Soleil and Meadowood.
 Cases of their wine have received some of the highest bids at the annual Premier Napa Valley – a mid-winter auction mainly for trade to benefit charity organizations.
 And sometimes DR Stephens hosts wine river cruises in Europe.